boennecd/mixprobit/examples/salamander.md

 #> 0.7075 0.6817
 #>
 #> Log-likelihood estimate -206.83
-#> Computation time 6.40/0.71 (seconds total/per function evaluation)
+#> Computation time 5.98/0.66 (seconds total/per function evaluation)
-#> The latter times are not comparable for methods that do not use numerical derivatives
+#> The latter time is not comparable for methods that do not use numerical derivatives
 #>
 #> fit_CDF_cpp_wo_grad
 #> -------------------